Augusto269/Settle-challenge/README.md

 # Settle Challenge

-This is a project created for the Settle Challenge interview.
-It's a Node.js application with Hapi.js
+This project was created for the Settle Challenge interview.
+It is a Node.js application built with Hapi.js.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, make sure you have met the following requirements:

-* You have installed the latest version of Node.js and Docker
+* You have installed the latest version of Node.js and Docker.
 * You have a `<Windows/Linux/Mac>` machine.
-State if OS matters.
+Specify if the operating system matters.

 ## Installing Settle Challenge